yuja/jj/docs/working-copy.md

 [fileset documentation](filesets.md) for the syntax.
 Files with paths matching [ignore files](#ignored-files) are never tracked automatically.

+If you set `snapshot.auto-track` to a non-default value, untracked files can be tracked with `jj file track`.

 You can use `jj file untrack` to untrack a file while keeping it in the working copy.
 However, first [ignore](#ignored-files) them or remove them from the `snapshot.auto-track` patterns; otherwise they will be immediately tracked again.